A Comparison between Markov Switching Zero-inflated and Hurdle Models for Spatio-temporal Infectious Disease Counts: Introduction

-Figure \ref{fig: cases} illustrates weekly chikungunya infectious cases for two administrative districts of Rio de Janeiro, one with a small population (Sa\'ude) and the other one (Campo Grande) relatively large.
-In the Sa\'ude district, chikungunya is only observed present for a couple of weeks and is observed absent for most of the period (96.61\% of the study period).
+Figure \ref{fig: cases} illustrates weekly chikungunya cases for two administrative districts of Rio de Janeiro, one with a small population (Sa\'ude) and the other one (Campo Grande) relatively large.
+In the Sa\'ude district, chikungunya cases were only reported for a couple of weeks and in most weeks no cases were reported (96.61\% of the study period).
 In the Campo Grande district, the disease showed a longer time of observed persistence (54.95\% of the study period) and is observed to reemerge (go from absence to presence) quicker.
 These differences in chikungunya persistence and reemergence probabilities at the district level could be explained by population differences, as there is a well-known inverse relationship between population and the rate of disease extinction in epidemiology \cite{RN27}.
-Socioeconomic factors may also partly explain the distinct patterns \cite{RN28}, since districts with lower Human Development Index (HDI) tend to lack tap water supply, which allows mosquitoes to breed in water storage containers and transmit disease \cite{RN35}.
+Socioeconomic factors may also partly explain the distinct patterns \cite{RN45}, since districts with lower Human Development Index (HDI) tend to lack tap water supply, which allows mosquitoes to breed in water storage containers and transmit disease \cite{RN35}.
 Because the mosquitoes are accustomed to urban utilities, the level of which is inversely correlated with the proportion of green areas (areas with agriculture, swamps and shoals, tree and shrub cover, and woody-grass cover) \cite{RN47}, the level of green area in a district could be inversely correlated with the disease transmission there.
 In this motivating example, we are mainly interested in investigating associations between certain factors, such as HDI and green areas, and Zika emergence and persistence, as well as the problem of future case prediction in a district to help policymakers better direct resources to districts in need.